Enabling Large Language Models to Generate Text with Citations: Experiments

 \subsection{Main Results}

 We present the main results on three datasets in Table~\ref{tab:asqa_result},~\ref{tab:qampari_result}, and~\ref{tab:eli5_result} respectively (full results in \S\ref{app_sec:more_main}).
-We first note that all models achieve good fluency scores (except \close{} on ELI5 due to its longer generations).
-We summarize main takeaways from experiments below.
+We first note that all models achieve good fluency scores (except some models on ELI5 mainly due to their longer generations).
+We summarize the main takeaways from the experiments below.